Origin of radio polarization in pulsar polar caps

-They detected two peaks in the outflowing Poynting flux of electromagnetic plasma waves, which were interpreted as being potentially associated with the core and conal components of pulsar radio emissions \citep{Rankin1990,Rankin1993}.
-The excitation of electromagnetic waves in pair discharges was also confirmed by global 2D PIC simulations of the aligned rotator's magnetosphere by \citet{Bransgrove2023}, who have demonstrated that electromagnetic waves can also be generated in other magnetospheric regions.
-The damping of such waves during the discharges was studied by \citet{Tolman2022}.
-They showed that after initially strong exponential damping, the damping of the waves becomes linear in time.
-Therefore, these O-mode waves could still carry enough energy when they decouple from the plasma when the plasma density drops at a certain distance.
-The waves become vacuum electromagnetic waves that could be observed as pulsar radio emission.
+The authors detected two peaks in the direction of the outward Poynting flux, which were interpreted as being potentially associated with the core and conal components of pulsar radio emissions \citep{Rankin1990,Rankin1993}.
+The excitation of electromagnetic waves in pair discharges was also confirmed by global 2D PIC simulations of the aligned rotator's magnetosphere by \citet{Bransgrove2023}, who demonstrated that electromagnetic waves can also be generated in other magnetospheric regions. \citet{Tolman2022} showed that after initially strong exponential damping, the damping of these waves becomes linear in time.
+The waves can still carry enough energy when they decouple from the plasma in places where the plasma density is low, allowing conversion into vacuum electromagnetic waves that can then be observed as pulsar radio emission.